Having your child interview their grandparent for Grandparent’s Day is the perfect way to let their legacy live on for generations to come.

 - Write as you go or record the conversation using voice memos or video

 The gift is the time taken to honor and appreciate your grandparents.
 You can commemorate it by framing the interview pages, or gluing them to construction paper and drawing a picture on the back.
 Give them the completed project on Grandparent’s Day!

 Want ALL of my holiday printables (including extra Grandparent’s Day pages)?
-I have over 50 pages of activities for you and your kids to celebrate something each month!
+I also have over 50 pages of activities for you and your kids to celebrate something each month!
 Check it out:

 Want even more holiday posts?
-Read these:
+Read these before you go:

 - The Ultimate Family Fall Bucket List Printable